-3 Palestinians dead in Jerusalem clashes -- health ministry
+3 Israelis killed in stabbing; 3 Palestinians killed in clashes | CNN

 Story highlights

-- Hospital director says more than 100 injured people were brought in
+Three Palestinians killed, more than 100 injured in Jerusalem clashes

-- Tensions high amid restrictions imposed after fatal attack on Israeli police
+Three Israelis were killed Friday in a stabbing attack in a West Bank settlement, Israeli authorities said.
+The attack followed clashes between Palestinians and Israeli forces in Jerusalem’s Old City, in which three Palestinians were also killed, according to Palestinian officials.

+A Palestinian wielding a knife stabbed and killed three Israelis in Halamish, a settlement located north of Ramallah.
+A fourth Israeli was wounded in the attack, the Israeli MDA emergency services told CNN.

+In a statement posted on Facebook prior to the attack, the assailant said he was motivated by the Israeli government’s recent restrictions on al-Aqsa mosque in Jerusalem, according to an Israeli military spokesman.
+The attacker climbed a fence and “was able to penetrate one of the houses, which was close to the village perimeter,” said the spokesman, who did not want to be named.

+Palestinian militant group Hamas praised the attack.
+“We bless the heroic Halamish operation which came as a result to the Zionist occupation violations and crimes against our people in Jerusalem and al-Aqsa Mosque,” the group said on Twitter.

-Jerusalem (CNN)Three Palestinians were killed after clashes over restrictions imposed by Israeli authorities on worshipers in Jerusalem's Old City on Friday, Palestinian officials said.
+Earlier on Friday, three Palestinians were killed in clashes with Israeli forces in Jerusalem’s Old City, Palestinian officials said.

-More than 100 others were injured in the clashes in east Jerusalem neighborhoods, according to Rafiq El Husseini, director of Al Maqassed Hospital, where bodies of two of the dead were taken.
-It is unclear who fired the fatal shots.
+More than 100 other Palestinians were injured in the clashes in east Jerusalem neighborhoods, according to Rafiq El Husseini, director of Al Maqassed Hospital, where bodies of two of the dead were taken.

+United Nations Secretary-General António Guterres issued statements condemning both episodes of violence.
+He called “on all to refrain from any actions or words that could further escalate an already volatile situation.”

-Tensions were fueled by a decision by Israeli authorities to install metal detectors at entrances to a key holy site in the Old City and bar male worshipers under 50 from attending Friday prayers there.
+Tensions were fueled by a decision by Israeli authorities to install metal detectors at entrances to a key Muslim holy site in the Old City and bar male worshipers under 50 from attending Friday prayers there.

 The restrictions were imposed after two Israeli police officers were killed in a shooting last week just outside the Old City and Temple Mount, also known as the Noble Sanctuary.
 The area is one of the world’s most important religious sites, revered by Jews, Christians and Muslims.